open-feature/js-sdk/packages/server/README.md

   }

   onClose?(): Promise<void> {
-    // code to shutdown your provider
+    // code to shut down your provider
   }
 }
 ```